11 Proven Ways to Stop, Kill, and Get Rid of Spider Mites

 As with any oil, you’ll need an emulsifying agent to make sure the neem oil and water mix thoroughly, so please don’t forget this step.
 I’ve written a detailed step-by-step guide to killing spider mites with neem oil, but here’s a quick overview.:

-• For 16-ounce bottles, which I use on indoor plants, I add ¾ teaspoon neem oil and ½ teaspoon of good castile soap, organic dish soap, or insecticidal soap, then fill the bottle with water and shake thoroughly.
+- For 16-ounce bottles, which I use on indoor plants, I add ¾ teaspoon of neem oil and ½ teaspoon of good castile soap, organic dish soap, or insecticidal soap, then fill the bottle with water and shake thoroughly.

 If you’d like to know more about how to maximize the effectiveness of your neem oil spray, check out my detailed treatment plan and my complete guide to neem oil.